ThorbenKuck/NetCom2/CONTRIBUTING.md

 7) Add a direct contributor as an assignee to your pull-request
 8) If your pull-request gets denied, start over from 3.

 **NOTE**: Only change thing relevant to your issue!
-If your pull-request changes anything, that is not important, your pull-request will be denied!
+If your pull-request changes anything, that is not relevant for the issue, your pull-request will be denied!

 If you want to contribute a new feature to NetCom2, you should have extensive knowledge about NetCom2 and Client-Server-Communications.